The strong CP problem, general covariance, and horizons: Quantum field theory at different scales: background independence as an infrared symmetry

-This construction has, however, as yet not been univocally and generally extended to fully cover {\em infrared physics}, for which $Q$ is much smaller than $\mu$, the inverse of the ``detector size'', with in a {\em Minkowski picture}, where this infrared limit could exhibit a non-trivial horizon and causal structure.
-Just like evolving the ``topology of the universe'' has local dynamical consequences, evolving from a scale $k \ll \mu$ to a scale $k \sim \mu$ does depend on the initial conditions.
+This construction has, however, some limitations.
+For one, it is only well-defined in Euclidean rather than Minkowski space \cite{turok,nima}, which is obviously an issue when analytical continuation is non-trivial.
+As a related point, it has yet not been univocally and generally extended to fully cover {\em infrared physics}, for which $Q$ is much smaller than $\mu$, the inverse of the ``detector size''.
+Within a locally Minkowski spacetime, this infrared limit could exhibit a non-trivial horizon and causal structure, and evolving from a scale $k \ll \mu$ to a scale $k \sim \mu$ could depend on this.